 2. Every time you logged onto the internet your system downloaded information about all your software to VILUS, regardless of how you had it set.
 This couldn’t be turned off at all.

-4. The system kept details of information on your Internet surfing and buying patterns, sending this information to the LET servers for analysis.
+4. The system recorded your Internet surfing and buying patterns, and it was sending this information to the LET servers for analysis.

-5. The system checked the system and files for key words and sent information found on them to the LET central servers.
+5. The system checked the system and files for key words then sent information found on them to the LET central servers.

-During the first six months the GNOMEs worked hard creating a version of Penguin that used the full aspects of the Ultima CPU.
-First, they wrote new command sets for the CPU and BIOS, ones that were a lot more efficient than the originals and include none of the hooks or back-doors; they called this set Apex.
+During the first six months the GNOMEs worked hard to create a version of Penguin which used the full aspects of the Ultima CPU.
+First, they wrote new command sets for the CPU and BIOS, ones that were a lot more efficient than the originals and included none of the hooks or back-doors.
+They called this set Apex.

-They followed this by writing a program to erase and replace the Ultima Command Sets, and called this CleanX.
+They followed this by writing a program to erase and replace the Ultima Command Sets.
+They called the program CleanX.

-Followed by PUPS, Penguin Ultima Processor System, and a range of related business and general use Open Source software.
-By using these three programs, running the erasing program first, you could get double the performance out of an Ultima system using PUPS and the Open Source software instead of the Panoramic Doors and its related business suite.
+Followed by Penguin Ultima Processor System (PUPS) and a range of related business and general use Open Source software able to use the full capabilities of the hardware.
+By using these three programs after first running the erasing program you could get double the performance out of an Ultima system using PUPS with the Open Source software instead of the Panoramic Doors with its related business suite.

 They provided the programs on a special release version of Penguin.
 The code was well hidden and secured.
 Put the disc in, reboot, and it booted to the DVD disc.
-The disc started running CleanX, followed by loading Apex for the CPU and BIOS, before loading PUPS.
-The way they wrote the program and encrypted it onto the DVD made it impossible for the InLet staff to break it open and see what they were up to.
-Those InLet guys weren’t good enough to write good code, so how could they break something written by people who could?
+The disc started running CleanX, followed by loading Apex for the CPU and BIOS before loading PUPS.
+The way they wrote the program and encrypted it onto the DVD made it impossible for the InLet staff to break it open to see what they were up to.
+Those InLet guys weren’t good enough to write good code, so how could they break something written by people who could write good, tight code?

-The team also wrote a program called InDaT (Intersystem Data Translator) which decrypted and copied all data stored on a Ultima system running Panoramic Doors to an external drive without encoding it.
-If you had an existing system you wanted to put PUPS on you ran this first to get your data safely copied off it.
+The team also wrote a program called InDaT (Intersystem Data Translator) which decrypted and copied all of the data stored on a Ultima system running Panoramic Doors to an external drive without encoding it.
+If you had an existing system you wanted to put PUPS on you ran this first to get your data safely copied off the system.